Junior Biotechnology ETF

 Why Invest in Junior Biotech?

-- Junior biotech companies, with a market capitalization that is less then $5 billion, have the potential advantage of a Food and Drug Administration more receptive to new cutting-edge and rare-disease therapies.
+- Junior biotech companies, with a market capitalization that is less than $5 billion, have the potential advantage of a Food and Drug Administration more receptive to new cutting-edge and rare-disease therapies.
 They are possibly also strengthened by increased patient lobbying and greater willingness by insurers to pay for treatments.
 Combined with the potential for mergers-and-acquisitions and the U.S. government’s recent gigantic Covid-19 aid to small and mid-sized companies, small-caps seemed likely to lead the domestic recovery.

 - The value of the global pharmaceutical market rose from about US$390 billion in 2001, to about US$1.25 trillion at the end of 2019.1